GongT/baobao/@idlebox/common/etc/common.api.md

 // @public (undocumented)
 export function isTimeoutError(error: Error): error is TimeoutError;

-// Warning: (ae-missing-release-tag) "isWeb" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isWeb" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const isWeb: boolean;

-// Warning: (ae-missing-release-tag) "isWindows" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isWindows" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const isWindows: boolean;

-// Warning: (ae-missing-release-tag) "IUniqueIdFactory" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IUniqueIdFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface IUniqueIdFactory<T> {